javo2002/finnhub_fsa/README.md

 - Utilize the search command to target specific dates or tickers
   - Time example: "2024-07-27 19:45:34"
   - Ticker search example: "TSLA"
+- Tickers will be grouped by time stamps.

 ## Data Files